Siteimprove/CMS-plugin-Sitefinity/README.md

 The Plugin leverages the *PreApplicationStartMethodAttribute* to hook to the Sitefinity startup process and self-install itself.
 This is done using the approach described in the following [blog post](https://www.sitefinity.com/blogs/peter-marinovs-blog/2013/03/20/creating-self-installing-widgets-and-modules-in-sitefinity).
 Assuming, you have build the project, all you need to do to activate the Plugin is to:

 - Ensure that the compiled assembly is in the bin folder of your Sitefinity solution
-- Once the solution runs successfully, authenticate as administrator and go to the *[Administration Â» Modules & Services](https://docs.sitefinity.com/activate-and-deactivate-modules)*
+- Once the solution runs successfully, authenticate as administrator and go to the *[Administration » Modules & Services](https://docs.sitefinity.com/activate-and-deactivate-modules)*
 - Simply find the "Siteimprove Module" and install it to switch it on

 If you were successful, you should see the Siteimprove overlay onto the next and every backend Sitefinity page